sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ## 03: Control Flow

-In zig, control flow is pretty straightforward, with a few improvemente when compared with C.
+In zig, control flow is pretty straightforward, with a few improvements when compared with C.

 ### Conditionals